weaviate/weaviate-io/developers/weaviate/modules/reader-generator-modules/generative-google.md

 `generative-google` was added in version `v1.22.5`.
 :::

-## Configuring `generative-google` for VertexAI vs MakerSuite
+## Configuring `generative-google` for VertexAI and MakerSuite

 The module can be used with either Google Cloud Vertex AI or Google MakerSuite.
 The configurations vary slightly for each.

 ### Google Cloud Vertex AI

-As of the time of writing (September 2023), you must manually enable the Vertex AI API on your Google Cloud project.
-You can do so by following the instructions [here](https://cloud.google.com/vertex-ai/docs/featurestore/setup).
+You must enable the Vertex AI API on your Google Cloud project.
+To enable the API, following these [instructions](https://cloud.google.com/vertex-ai/docs/featurestore/setup).

 #### API key for Vertex AI users

-This is called an `access token` in Google Cloud.
+The API key for Vertex AI users is called an `access token` in Google Cloud.

 If you have the [Google Cloud CLI tool](https://cloud.google.com/cli) installed and set up, you can view your token by running the following command: